BOARD OF DIRECTORS

 HJ Lee: President

 HJ is the co-founder and president of KoreanAmericanStory.org.
 He is a proud graduate of the New York City public school system and Columbia University.
 Prior to pursuing his dream of founding KoreanAmericanStory.org, HJ has gathered over 20 years of experience in the high tech industry as an executive in various product, market and business development roles.
 He likes to cook, drink wine and run marathons.

 Vivian Lee joined NY1 as an anchor and reporter in 2008.
 Vivian’s career in New York started at WNBC in 2002, where she was a general assignment reporter for six years.
 She was born in Toronto, after her parents emigrated from Seoul.
 She graduated with honors from Carleton University’s prestigious Journalism program in Ottawa.
 She now lives in New York City with her husband and 2 daughters.

-John is a partner in Hana Makgeolli LLC, a craft brewer of makgeolli based in Greenpoint, Brooklyn.
-He is also the founder and CEO of O Drinks, LLC, a beverage import and distribution company.
+John is a partner in Hana Makgeolli LLC, a craft brewer of makgeolli based in Brooklyn, New York.
 John was formerly an Assistant General Counsel at American International Group (AIG) and a litigation associate at the law firms of Martin Clearwater & Bell and Ohrenstein & Brown in New York.
 John was also a Corporate Finance and Recoveries consultant with Price Waterhouse Coopers prior to attending law school.
 John is a graduate of Cornell University and the Boston University School of Law, and lives in Manhattan with his wife and two daughters.
 He enjoys traveling, music, golf, and sharing good food and drink with family and friends.